 • As an accelerometer can be used to measure vibration, it can be used to detect the change in vibration signature of a machine as it starts to fail e.g. a motor bearing has a characteristic vibration pattern, smooth and quiet when in good order, gradually getting rougher and noisier as it wears out.

 The term 'g - force' is normally used as shorthand to describe the force acting on a moving object relative to the force felt by an accelerating object at the earth’s surface.
 It is not an SI unit; it is used to express the relative force experienced.
-To convert to a correct SI unit all g values should be multiplied by 9.81 to give the ms-2 value.
+To convert to a correct SI unit all g values should be multiplied by 9.81 to it's m s-2 value.

 Astronauts, fighter pilots, and racing drivers are often said to experience a force of so many 'g' when performing a particular manoeuvre.
 This force is rarely gravitational as it’s a rocket, jet, or combustion engine that provides the force needed to accelerate e.g. when a pilot changes speed or direction, or a racing driver goes around a corner.
 The effect of high acceleration on humans can be significant as most will lose consciousness if subjected to a sustained acceleration of between 5 to 7 g.
 This effect is only felt if the acceleration is sustained, i.e. jumping onto a hard floor can produce a deceleration of many g but only for a fraction of a second.